polarbirke/svala/README.md

 If you're thinking about utility classes, you're probably familiar with CSS ruleset terminology.
 Svala uses both well-defined terms like _selector_, _property_ and _value_, as well as a few others:

 - **base selector** (or _token_): The base name for your selector.
 Typically, you will use the CSS property you want to control for this, e.g. `margin` or `border`.
+- **value**: Values are the bread and butter of utility classes.
+Svala allows you to define a list or map of values to iterate over, e.g. a size scale for visual hierarchy or a set of different values like `auto`, `hidden`, `scroll`.
-- **axis**: Svala introduces a concept called _axes_ (plural, long 'e' 😉).
+- **axis**: Svala also introduces a concept called _axes_ (plural, long 'e' 😉).
 An axis can be used to enhance a base selector with directional input, e.g. `margin-left` or `border-right`.
-- **item**: Svala also allows you to define an additional set of items to iterate over, e.g. a size scale for visual hierarchy or a set of different values like `auto`, `hidden`, `scroll`.
 - **state**: If you need to factor pseudo-classes into your utilities, Svala has you covered.
 Use _states_ to generate class variants for `:hover`, `:focus` and others.
 - **breakpoint**: All your classes can be scoped to your project's breakpoints and cater to your responsive needs.
 - **prefix** and **postfix**: You can add extra bits to the beginning and/or end of your selectors by using _prefixes_ and _postfixes_.
 Use this to namespace your utility classes with `.u-`, for example.